ninekorn/voxel-chunk-example/README.md

-Chunk Map code based on the craig perko youtube old minecraft tutorial. i build the chunk "byte/integer" map adding the bytes into a couple of integers.
+Chunk Map code based on the craig perko youtube old minecraft tutorial. i build the chunk "byte/integer" map adding the bytes into a couple of integers that i use as vertex binding elements instead of updating an HLSL "cbuffer" every frame.

   using System;
   using SharpDX;

   namespace SC_WPF_VR
   {
     public class chunk
     {
         float staticPlaneSize;